-From San Cristobal de las Casas, it’s approximately a 3-hour drive south to reach Cascadas El Chiflon and from Comitan City, it’s a 45-minute drive.
+From San Cristobal de las Casas, it’s approximately a 3-hour drive south to reach Chiflon Waterfall and from Comitan City, it’s a 45-minute drive.

 HOW TO GET TO CASCADA EL CHIFLON

-Majority of travelers that visit Cascadas El Chiflón take a day tour from San Cristobal de las Casas, whereas some other travelers like to do visit El Chiflon on their own which is also doable.
+Majority of travelers that visit take a day tour from San Cristobal de las Casas, whereas some other travelers like to visit on their own which is also doable.

-The tour includes a hotel pick-up in San Cristobal, a visit to Cascadas del Chiflon, boat cruise and swim at Montebello Lakes National Park, then returning to San Cristobal with a hotel drop-off.
+The tour includes a hotel pick-up in San Cristobal, a visit to Cascadas del Chiflon, a boat cruise, and a swim at Montebello Lakes National Park, then returning to San Cristobal.